 What was I thinking?

-I needed some solid self-care before my body and spirit went down, big-time.
+I needed some solid self-care before my body and spirit went down.

 And cleaning the dirty tub was certainly not one of them.